JoshuamURD/notes/content/Areas/General/Sveltekit, loading data.md

 - [Sveltekit, context API](./Sveltekit,%20context%20API.md): #atomic made on September 09, 2024
 - [Sveltekit, URL data](./Sveltekit,%20URL%20data.md): #atomic made on September 09, 2024
 - [Sveletekit, authorisation](./Sveletekit,%20authorisation.md): #atomic made on September 09, 2024

+# When does a load function run?
+Server load functions always run on the server first.
+Universal load functions (A.K.A server.js files) will run on the server first during SSR and then subsequent navigation will be run on the client - however, the client will reuse fetch responses.

+# What can be returned in a load function?
+A load function can return an object containing any values.

+It can also return custom classes and component constructors.